Shifted Contact Structures on Differentiable Stacks: Introduction

 Differentiable stacks \cite{Xu:stacks,DelHoyo:stacks} are (equivalent to) classes of Morita equivalent Lie groupoids and they model certain singular spaces like orbifolds, orbit spaces of smooth Lie group actions and leaf spaces of foliations.
 Roughly, geometric structures on differentiable stacks are Morita invariant geometric structures on Lie groupoids, and they usually possess a grading, sometimes called the \emph{shift}, essentially inherited from the grading of the simplicial structure on the nerve of the groupoid.
 The reader can refer, e.g., to \cite{Getzler:shifted, Cueca:shiftedstructures} for a theory of shifted differential forms and shifted symplectic structures on (higher) Lie groupoids (see also, e.g., \cite{Pantev:shiftedstructures} for the algebraic geometric setting).
-A $0$-shifted symplectic structure on a Lie groupoid $G \rightrightarrows M$ is a closed differential $2$-form $\omega$ on $M$ which is \emph{basic} with respect to the partition of $M$ by $G$-orbits, and non-degenerate in the transverse direction (in other words $\ker \omega$ agrees with the tangent distribution to $G$-orbits).
+A $0$-shifted symplectic structure on a Lie groupoid $G \rightrightarrows M$ \cite{Hoffman:stacky} is a closed differential $2$-form $\omega$ on $M$ which is \emph{basic} with respect to the partition of $M$ by $G$-orbits, and non-degenerate in the transverse direction (in other words $\ker \omega$ agrees with the tangent distribution to $G$-orbits).
 When the differentiable stack $[M/G]$ presented by $G$ is a smooth manifold, then $\omega$ defines an ordinary symplectic structure on it.
 The definition of a $+1$-shifted symplectic structure is somewhat more involved and it is relevant for Poisson Geometry (see \cite{Xu:momentum_maps} and \cite{Zhu:twisted}, but beware that different terminologies are adopted in those references).
 Indeed, $+1$-shifted symplectic structures are the global counterparts of \emph{twisted Dirac structures} \cite{Zhu:twisted}.

-The main aim of this paper is laying the foundations of \emph{shifted Contact Geometry} by defining \emph{shifted contact structures} on differentiable stacks.
-It turns out that, for this purpose, the dual definition of a contact structure in terms of a line bundle valued differential $1$-form is more appropriate (than that in terms of a hyperplane distribution).
+The main aim of this paper is to lay some foundations of \emph{shifted Contact Geometry} by defining \emph{$0$-shifted} and \emph{$+1$-shifted contact structures} on differentiable stacks.
+We remark that shifted Contact Geometry has been also initiated in Derived Algebraic Geometry in \cite{BerktavA,BerktavB}.
+However, in those references, the focus is rather on negatively shifted contact structures.
+It turns out that, for our purposes, the dual definition of a contact structure in terms of a line bundle valued differential $1$-form is more appropriate (than that in terms of a hyperplane distribution).
 There are five aspects of such definition for which we need to find (Lie groupoid and) Morita invariant versions and we highlight them here for future reference:

 \begin{mdframed} \begin{enumerate} \item[(A1)] a line bundle $L \to M$, \item[(A2)] an $L$-valued differential $1$-form $\theta$, \item[(A3)] the kernel $K_\theta$ of $\theta$ (seen as a vector bundle), \item[(A4)] the curvature $R_\theta$ of $\theta$ (seen as a vector bundle map $R_\theta \colon K_\theta \to \operatorname{Hom}( K_\theta, L)$), \item[(A5)] the non-degeneracy condition on $R_\theta$, \end{enumerate} \end{mdframed}